-3 Reasons Some Employers Are Struggling With Return to Office
+3 Reasons Some Employers Are Struggling With Their Return to Office Strategy

 For some industries, remote or hybrid work is not only feasible but highly beneficial in attracting and retaining top talent.
 According to a recent Glassdoor study, the mention of hybrid work in employee online reviews on its site increased by 626 percent over the last year, with data architects, solutions engineers, and psychiatrists taking top ranking on the most flexible positions.

 However, not all jobs or industries can easily adapt to – and thrive in – remote work arrangements.
 For example, construction, engineering, agriculture, and manufacturing have high on-site demands not suited for remote work.
 McKinsey recently reported that manufacturing employers could devote 19 percent of their time to remote work while remaining effective.
 For construction employers and agricultural employers, these percentages drop to 15 and seven percent, respectively.

 Keep reading to learn more about three reasons some employers are struggling with their return to office (RTO) strategy.

 1. Managing Employee Expectations